baz1389/Project-2-front-end/README.md

 - **Ajax, jquery, and javascript implementation on the front end**
       - One method at a time.

-##Unsolved Problems and Future Additions
+##Unsolved Problems
+ - On login, I have hardcoded the same word to show up every time.
+I would like the landing word to be random every time someone logs in.
+ - My search function has to have exactly the correct string to be able to search.
+I need to implement substring functionality (.downcase/.upcase methods??).
+      - Need to throw an error or have some indication if a word doesn't exist yet.
  - HTML and CSS needs to improve when I have free time to do so.

+##Future Additions
- - Favorites List
+ - Favorites List.
+ - Have a page where you can click a letter of the alphabet and see all words (or 20 per page) starting with that letter.
- - Word of the Day
+ - Word of the Day.
- - Random Word
+ - Random Word.
+ - Share a word on Facebook/Twitter/some other social media platform.

 ##Sources